nilaybasak111/Medium-Blog-Clone/README.md

 - Move BACKEND_URL to the .env file
 - Add caching to the blog frontend and backend to prevent loading the article every time it is accessed
 - You can design a basic homepage for the blog
 - In AppBar.tsx (Line 16) set authorname dynamically.
 This may change avatar component dynamically.
+Create a hook to get initials of the logged in user
+- Add Delete & Edit Page for the Blog